robin-raymond/zax.io/pointers.md

 ##### Function pointer casting with capture

-Functions can be cast to a raw pointers using the `cast` operator and from a raw pointer using the `copycast` operator.
-The `copycast` operator is necessary to acknowledge the overhead involved with the copying of captured values.
+Functions can be cast to a raw pointers using the `unsafe as` operator and from a raw pointer using the `unsafe copyas` operator.
+The `unsafe copyas` operator is necessary to acknowledge the overhead involved with the copying of captured values.
 When converting from a raw pointer, the function is casted and treated as the expected function type and the captured variables are copied as part of the operation.
-Using the `cast` operator or `as` operator is disallowed when converting from raw pointers to functions that can capture values.
+Using the `usnafe as` operator or `as` operator is disallowed when converting from raw pointers to functions that can capture values.

 ````zax
 print final : ()(...) = {